 In 2023, with iOS 17, Apple announced two new major things:

 Within the mobile attribution platform space, there are a few key players that offer varying functionality.

 Here are a few platforms we often come across:

-Each of these mobile attribution providers allow you to measure initial clicks, attribute these to an install, and notify businesses of installs and events.
+Each of these mobile attribution providers allows you to measure initial clicks, attribute these to an install, and notify businesses of installs and events.
 You’re able to demo any of the four at no cost, typically for up to one month.
 However, whereas Adjust and Branch offer monthly contracts for their service, Appsflyer and Kochava are available on an annual basis only.
-Of the four, only Branch and AppsFlyer are currently offering open pricing options.
+Of the four, only Branch and AppsFlyer offer open pricing options.

 If you’re looking to implement a mobile attribution funnel, Mighty Digital is here to help.

 Thanks to our experience in building data warehouses and implementing mobile attribution in apps, we’re able to address complex mobile attribution scenarios with sophisticated, growth-focused solutions.